Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-OS.md

 Wireless security are the mesasures and protocols to implemented to to protect wireless network from unauthorized access and stealing the data.
 Though the information is encrypt but anyone can access that information if good authentication is not implemented and encryption is weak.
+The main functionality provided by this is to prevent the wifi network from malicous attempts.
+Even if the access point is compromised, but the attacker wont be able to see the data in transit before of secure encryption algorithm.

+To Provide Confidentiality, Intigrity and authentication to the data transmitted by these wireless access there are some protocols implemented :👇

 #### WEP protocol